awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

 + Pre\-session authentication is available only in the AWS GovCloud \(US\-West\) Region at this time\.
 In\-session authentication is available in all Regions where WSP is supported\.
 + For in\-session authentication and pre\-session authentication on Linux or Windows WorkSpaces, only one smart card is currently allowed at a time\.
 + For pre\-session authentication, enabling both smart card authentication and username and password authentication on the same directory is not currently supported\.
 + Only CAC and PIV cards are supported at this time\.
-Other types of smart cards might also work, but they haven't been fully tested for use with WSP\.
+Other types of hardware or software\-based smart cards might also work, but they haven't been fully tested for use with WSP\.
 + Using a smart card to unlock the screen during a Windows or Linux WorkSpace session currently isn't supported\.
 To work around this issue for Windows WorkSpaces, see [To detect the Windows lock screen and disconnect the session](#lock-screen-windows)\.
 To work around this issue for Linux WorkSpaces, see [To disable the lock screen on Linux WorkSpaces](#lock-screen-linux)\.

 ## Directory Configuration<a name="smart-cards-directory-config"></a>